CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 urllib.request.urlretrieve('http://yann.lecun.com/exdb/mnist/t10k-labels-idx1-ubyte.gz', filename='./data/test-labels.gz')
 ```

-Since we'll need to access that MNIST dataset from our Batch AI cluster, we'll upload it to the datastore that our Azure ML Workspace provides for us.
-This code will request the default datastore (Azure Files) and upload the 4 files from MNIST into the `./mnist` folder:
+In this challenge, we'll be training remotely.
+Therefore, we'll need to access the MNIST dataset inside our Batch AI cluster.

+To do so, we'll upload it to the default datastore that our Azure ML Workspace provided for us.
+This code will retrieve the default datastore (Azure Files) and upload the four files from MNIST into the `./mnist` folder:

 ```python
 ds = ws.get_default_datastore()